Applicant Tracking System (ATS) Help Files and FAQs

 Do I have to apply for each position?

-Yes, you will need to submit an application/resume for each position for which you feel qualified or interested.
+Yes, you will need to submit an application/resume for each position through the ATS for which you feel qualified or interested.

 Can I make a general application?